splunk/public-o11y-docs/_includes/gdi/auto-discovery-intro.rst

 .. caution::

    Auto discovery of services is only available for the Collector in Linux and Kubernetes environments.
+See more at :ref:`discovery-mode-services`.

    Zero-code instrumentation using the Collector's automatic discovery feature is only available for Java, Node.js, and .NET applications.
-If deployed independently from the Collector, zero-code instrumentation is supported for 8 back-end language runtimes.
+See more at :ref:`discovery-mode-languages`.
+Alternatively you can deploy zero-code instrumentation independently from the Collector for 8 back-end language runtimes.
 For more information, see :ref:`get-started-application`.